FLUID: A Fine-Grained Lightweight Urban Signalized-Intersection Dataset of Dense Conflict Trajectories: Code Availability

 \section{Code Availability}

 Regarding raw data processing, the object detection and tracking code itself is based on the open-source YOLOv8 and SparseTrack.
 Therefore, the entire code is not repeated.
-The methods for post-processing the tracking results to obtain the FLUID dataset is publicly available on Github: \href{https://github.com/sysu19351014/FLUID/tree/main}{https://github.com/sysu19351014/FLUID}.
+The methods for processing, verification and visualization of the FLUID dataset is publicly available on GitHub: \href{https://github.com/sysu19351014/FLUID/tree/main}{https://github.com/sysu19351014/FLUID}.